java-VIP-Ben/FijiWater/webAPI/QnA.md

     Q No20.)
 How is DOM code accessible to the users?
     Q No21.)
 I want to move the input errors outside of the text boxes so the user can easily type in the ID or name without having to dodge the errors.
 How?
     Q No22.)
 What needs to be changed to set the submit button to be disabled, but still read if the *field required* errors would show?
+    Q No23.)
+Why are so many font families needed, especially when one is only being show for the part being displayed?
+    Q No24.)
+How do I get the second login (emp-login) button to show up without changing the global styling?
+    Q No25.)
+Is it better to reuse a page & change the data, or to create a new page to navigate to?
+    Q No26.)
+How do I set a default route?
+    Q No27.)
+How do I get the employee component to recognize the employee table in the db?

+Ending ----------------------------------------------------------------------------------